 It's this subject that concerns Toporowicz in his acrylic depictions of the packages that methamphetamine came in during the war years.
 The clinical precision and perfection of the paintings give them a glossy David Hockney feeling.
 An image that belies the darker story behind the subject matter, satirically sanitising one of the most disturbing aspects of one of history's darkest periods.

 In truth, without the use of methamphetamines in the war, everything around us might look rather different.
 Without them, Hitler might have have been less megalomaniacal, but he also wouldn't have burned out so quickly - less rage and less violence, but spread over a longer period of time.
 There mightn't have been Kamikaze fighter pilots, smashing their soaring plane-cum-projectiles into docks and ships completely out of their minds on meth.
 Why else would anyone do that?

 The commonplace designs on the packaging make them look like headache tablets, branded to be sat on the shelf beside some aspirin - entirely undermining the fact that they managed to drive some of the most destructive chapters in human history.
 Innocuous.
 Innocent.
 A wolf dressed in sheep's clothing.

 Drugs in war is nothing new and it'll probably never change much.
-Toporowicz is drawn to the dark sides of the human psyche, previously having taken on serial killers and car-crashes.
-These images are often outwardly obvious or violent, their evil is plain for all to see.
+Toporowicz is drawn to the dark sides of the human psyche, previously having taken on serial killers and car-crashes in similarly abstract and insightful manners.
+Images concerning these subjects are often outwardly obvious or violent, their evil is plain for all to see.

 More like this: